uhm-descartes/descartes-modules/morea/home.md

 morea_type: home
 ---

-# Courses.ICS
+# DESCARTES NRT Courses Site

-Welcome to Courses.ICS, a service of the [Department of Information and Computer Sciences](http://www.ics.hawaii.edu) at the [University of Hawaii at Manoa](http://manoa.hawaii.edu).
+Welcome to DESCARTES NRT Courses Site, a service of the [DESCARTES NRT Courses Site](https://descartes.manoa.hawaii.edu/) at the [University of Hawaii at Manoa](http://manoa.hawaii.edu).

 ### Purpose

 This site supports:

-  * Students who wish to refresh their understanding of material they learned in previous courses.
+   * NRT trainees interdisciplinary data science and AI course modules.

-  * Faculty who wish to provide links to material from prerequisite courses for which they will assume student familiarity.
+   * Faculty who wish to provide resources or modules to utilize in their courses.

-  * Students and faculty who wish to determine how the ICS curriculum aligns with community standards, such as the ACM's [Computer Science Curricula 2013](https://www.acm.org/education/CS2013-final-report.pdf).

-  * Students and faculty who come across new online resources for curriculum material and wish to share it with others.
+   * Opensource resources for curriculum material for NRT programs and the community.

 ### Contents

 This site contains:

-  * [Review Sites]({{ site.baseurl }}/review-sites) provides links to "archival reference versions" of selected ICS courses.
-Each review site provides access to self-study materials selected from recent versions of the course.
-Currently, only a subset of ICS courses have a corresponding review site, but our ultimate goal is to cover all courses in the ICS curriculum.
+  * [Review Sites]({{ site.baseurl }}/review-sites) provides links to selected UHM courses participating in the DESCARTES program.

-  * [Syllabuses]({{ site.baseurl }}/syllabuses) provides links to syllabuses for undergraduate courses.

-  * [Course Network]({{ site.baseurl }}/course-network) provides a high-level graphical representation of the structure of the ICS curriculum.
+  * [Course Network]({{ site.baseurl }}/course-network) provides a high-level graphical representation of the structure of the DESCARTES curriculum.

-  * [Module Browser]({{ site.baseurl }}/module-browser) provides a detailed representation of ICS courses at the module-level and dependencies between courses at the module level.
-Only ICS courses with Review Sites are included in this representation.
+  * [Module Browser]({{ site.baseurl }}/module-browser) provides a detailed representation of DESCARTES courses at the module-level and dependencies between courses at the module level.

   * [Suggestion Box]({{ site.baseurl }}/suggestion-box) provides a way for you to participate in the development of this site.
 Want to suggest materials for inclusion in a review site?
 Flag an error in a module?
 Use the Suggestion Box to make your improvements known to the site administrators.